shred/flattr4j/README.md

 _flattr4j_ is not an official client.
 It is not endorsed by or affiliated with Flattr AB or Eyeo GmbH.

+## DISCONTINUED

+Due to the lack of documentation, and no prospect of getting further help from Flattr, I decided to discontinue this project.
+Version 2.14 is the final release.

 ## Important Note

 Flattr has changed its API.
 Because of that, some of the _flattr4j_ calls are failing or not delivering the expected results any more.

-## Discontinued

-Due to the lack of documentation, and no prospect of getting further help from Flattr, I decided to discontinue this project.
-I will not add functionalities or fix bugs any more.
-However, I will still accept pull requests, and publish updates when necessary.

 ## Features